fpoussin/MotoLink/README.md

 * Go to the GUI folder
 * Unzip res/oxygen.zip
 * You need a binary file of the firmware, an empty one can be created for testing. (../code/app/build/motolink.bin)
-* You will need libusb-1.0-0-dev (name might differ depending on distro/OS)
+* You need to install QtUsb (https://github.com/fpoussin/QtUsb)
 * Open the project with Qt Creator
 * Compile and launch